-- ains less fat than a a two-crust effect, but stil - Choos recipes that ess sugar.
+- · Serve moderate portions. - Use less crust.
+A one-crust pie contains less fat than a two-crust pie.
+A lattice top gives a two-crust effect, but still reduces total fat. - Choose recipes that use less sugar.
 Fresh fruit pies can give you a chance to enjoy fruit's natural sweetness.
-Reduce the sugar call ed for in one of your traditional pie recipes.
+Reduce the sugar called for in one of your traditional pie recipes.
 If you like the taste, reduce the sugar still more. - Choose toppings carefully.
-If you're watching calories, try a fruit-flavored yogurt on your pie instead of ice cream.

-Serve pies elegantly.
+If you're watching calories, try a fruit-flavored yogurt on your pie instead of ice cream. - Serve pies elegantly.
 Choose attractive dessert plates or china.
 Garnish with a sprig of mint or some fresh fruit.
 Make your dessert a feast for the eyes as well as the mouth.

 To Learn More About Agriculture in Your State State department of agriculture-develops regulations for agriculture, promotes agriculture and agricultural products grown in your state.
-Write to the state department of their publications. agriculture or check your local library for rouide information about spe-State commodity groups cific agricultural commodit Can provide specific i mation and arrange hvm visits.
-Your County Exter Agent has addresses of commodity groups inyour state.
+Write to the state department of agriculture or check your local library for their publications.

+State commodity groups-provide information about specific agricultural commodities.
+Can provide specific information and arrange farm visits.
+Your County Extension

+Agent has addresses of commodity groups in your state.

-f information County Extension Agent-the best source cultural products, local chapters of state and ona organiza Information on the nearest Landv.
-County Extension offices have specialconomics and 4-H.
+County Extension Agent-the best source of information on local agricultural products, local chapters of state and national organizations, information on the nearest Land-Grant college library.
+County Extension offices have specialists in agriculture, home economics and 4-H.